How can Mastodon server administrators automatically remind their users to add text descriptions?

 • When posting hashtags, use CamelCase (where each word begins with a capital letter), for example #DogsOfMastodon instead of #dogsofmastodon.
 The capital letters allow screen reader apps to separate the words correctly and read the hashtag out loud properly.
 This also makes the tag easier for sighted people to read!

 • Don’t use long strings of emoji, as these sound really annoying when read out loud by screen readers.
 It’s okay to use emoji, it’s just the huge groups of emoji all bunched together that cause problems.
+Try not to exceed one or two emoji per group if possible.

 How do I remember to add descriptions to my media posts?